crossstack-ai/crossbridge/docs/selenium-java-runner.md

 ## Overview

-The Selenium-Java Runner Adapter enables running JUnit and TestNG Selenium tests from CrossBridge AI CLI with selective execution support.
+The Selenium-Java Runner Adapter enables running JUnit and TestNG Selenium tests from CrossBridge CLI with selective execution support.

 **Key Design Principle**: The adapter **does not** reimplement Selenium execution logic in Python.
 Instead, it delegates execution to native Java build tools (Maven/Gradle), acting as an orchestrator.